-Maria Isabel Buseo has been receiving treatment for her rare disease, MPS IV, for 16 years, but she made headlines when the program that allowed her to stay in the U.S. for medical treatment was ended and Isabel was suddenly facing deportation.
+Maria Isabel Buseo has been receiving treatment for her rare disease, MPS VI, for 16 years, but she made headlines when the program that allowed her to stay in the U.S. for medical treatment was ended and Isabel was suddenly facing deportation.

 Sukalski has worked with Isabel both when she was involved in clinical trials as a child through BioMarin and later as a patient advocate for her condition.

 Isabel came to the U.S. from Guatemala as a child to participate in a clinical trial for her condition.
-MPS IV is a rare genetic condition where patients are missing an enzyme that breaks down certain sugar molecules in the body called mucopolysaccharides.
+MPS VI is a rare genetic condition where patients are missing an enzyme that breaks down certain sugar molecules in the body called mucopolysaccharides.
 It leads to skeletal problems like short stature, limited joint mobility and underdeveloped spinal bones, along with breathing and heart problems.
 Patients with severe MPS IV are only expected to live into late childhood or adolescence.

 “She was a little girl when I met her, about eight or nine years old,” Sukalski said.
 “She and her family are wonderful people.
 Isabel is a very happy, optimistic, positive person; she is always all smiles and there’s a sense of gratefulness about her and her mom, Karla.
 We’re all so pleased at the success that she has had.
 She is a patient who embraces her life; she likes to have a good time and joke with people.
 She likes photos and was more than happy to being in our photos as a little girl.”